If you're a mother or expecting, it is only natural to have questions about what is safest for your baby during the COVID-19 pandemic.

 What should I do if I’m too unwell to breastfeed?

 If you are feeling too sick to nurse, try to find other ways to safely provide your child with breastmilk.
-Try expressing milk and giving to your child via a clean cup or spoon.
-You could also consider donor human milk if available in your area.
 Speak to your doctor, midwife or a healthcare professional about the options available to you.

 Expressing breastmilk is also important to sustain milk production so you can breastfeed your child again when you feel well enough to do so.
 There is no fixed time interval to wait after confirmed or suspected COVID-19.

-If expressing milk or donor human milk aren’t possible, then consider infant formula milk provided it is correctly prepared, safe and readily available.
+If expressing milk isn't possible, then consider infant formula milk provided it is correctly prepared, safe and readily available.

 Should I breastfeed if my child is sick?